keyboard_arrow_up

 Reverse Voltage Protection

-A protection circuit that prevents damage to the power supply if a reverse voltage is applied at either the output or input terminals.
+A safeguard preventing damage if reverse voltage is applied to the power supply’s input or output terminals.

 Safety Ground